Greenwashing in Sustainable Tourism & Responsible Travel

 The premise is, if you don’t measure and monitor, you don’t know what, where and how to improve; transparency, targets and support can then help drive overall improvements.
 The credibility is largely dependent on the level of inspection (desk top, evidence, in-destination assessments, spot checks) and accountability the certifiers are subjected to.

 The disadvantages are that certification schemes are purely voluntary, can cost significant amounts of money, time and resource to pursue and they differ in their standards of integrity.
-Therefore, some organisations excellent in sustainability won’t pursue them due to resource cost, and other organisations with resource but little internal sustainability drive may pursue standards for little more than PR.
+Therefore, some organisations excellent in sustainability won’t pursue them due to resource cost or other priorities, and other organisations with resource but little internal sustainability drive may pursue standards for little more than PR.

 The terms certification and accreditation are often used interchangeably and occasionally together, but they do differ: